 That quickly makes it one of the most unusual festivals globally.
 This unusual festival is held annually every year in February.
 The contest winners are crowned in March.
 Good for them.

 8. Air Guitar World Championship – Oulu, Finland

-Participants from all over the place flock here to play an invisible heavy metal-style guitar or an imaginary glam rock guitar or literally any other combination of squealing strings and air-based instruments.
+Participants everywhere flock here to play an invisible heavy metal-style guitar, an imaginary glam rock guitar, or any other combination of squealing strings and air-based instruments.

 The festival is often coupled with dancing and singing, with the voices of thousands of fans echoing through the air.

 The Air Guitar World Championship is a one-of-a-kind festival that started in 1996.
 It was an initiative to promote world peace in Europe, Australia, the USA, Japan, the UK, New Zealand, and Canada.

 Well, peace may not be within our time, but this festival is more popular than ever and still gaining followers!

 See Related: Spring Break Destinations for Families

 9. Water Gun Festival – Seoul, South Korea

 South Korea seems never to fall short of most unusual festivals.
 As well as the Mud Festival, a water gun festival is held in the Sinchon district of Seoul.